danielkorkin/fabricpy/docs/README.md

-# FabricPy Documentation
+# fabricpy Documentation

-This directory contains the Sphinx documentation for FabricPy, with automatic generation from Google-style docstrings.
+This directory contains the Sphinx documentation for fabricpy, with automatic generation from Google-style docstrings.

 ## Building Documentation